CiaraSHoulihan/LogAnalyzer/README.md

 - Log file is always readable
 - Log file contains only valid HTTP requests which have an IP address, URL, and status code.
 - Active IP addresses could either mean the most requests per IP address, or most successful requests.
 Both were included.

+# How To

+- Run the application
+- Enter the full path of the log file to parse said file